oliviahanley/wren-keyboard/README.md

 Each of these boards can be combined with the others in a split setup, so users can take their pick of a right or left nav cluster/numpad, or combine both in the same board.
 You could even just use two of the basic boards together for a more traditional layout, though I'm sure there are more elegant designs out there for that.

 ## Controller
 The Wren uses a Pro Micro-compatible footprint, but is designed around the Elite-C's extra I/O pins on the numpad board.
-With just a Pro Micro, the numpad's rotary encoder won't work.
+With just a Pro Micro, the outer column won't work.
 I _think_ you could get a Nice!Nano to full compatibility with some creative soldering from the mid-board I/O pins to the appropriate pins for the encoder, but I haven't spent any time on this myself.

 ## PCB
 The PCB uses reversible, MX-compatible footprints.
 There isn't hot-swap support yet, in large part because I didn't want to deal with the structural considerations of those sockets.
 If someone else wanted to make a pull request for a hotswap version, though, I'd be happy to merge it in.
 As well, in the system update I removed support for Alps switches.